lima1909/resty.nvim/README.md

   local body = ctx.json_body()
   ctx.set("login.token", body.token)
 --%}

-### not necessary, only for running from this file
 ```

 In LUA scripts you can use an `ctx` table, which has access to the following properties and methods: